Child and Adolescent Psychotherapist

 What is child and adolescent psychotherapy?

 Child and adolescent psychotherapists specialise in working developmentally and therapeutically with infants, children and young people.
+Our training is psychoanalytic (sometimes termed psychodynamic).
 We are trained to carefully notice and respond to the complex communications of children.
 Communications may be verbal, or expressed non-verbally through behaviour, play, creative work or other sensory communication.